Novartis/pisces/README.md

 PISCES is a pipeline for rapid transcript quantitation, genetic fingerprinting, and quality control assessment of RNAseq libraries using Salmon.

 See the current documentation at https://opensource.nibr.com/pisces/.
-Read the manuscript at https://opensource.nibr.com/pisces/manuscript.html, or on BioRxiv (soon).
+Read the manuscript at https://www.biorxiv.org/content/10.1101/2020.12.01.390575v1.